web-platform-tests/wpt.fyi/api/README.md

 __`result_url`__: A URL to a **gzipped** JSON file produced by `wpt run --log-wptreport` (see above for its format).
 This field can be repeated to include multiple links (for chunked reports).

+__`callback_url`__: (Optional) A URL that the processor should `POST` when successful, which will create the TestRun.
+Defaults to /api/results/create in the current project's environment (e.g. wpt.fyi for wptdashboard, staging.wpt.fyi for wptdashboard-staging).

 __`labels`__: (Optional) A comma-separated string of labels for this test run.
 Currently recognized labels are "experimental" and "stable" (the release channel of the tested browser).